Posted: Thursday, May 24th, 2018

-The Leo Robbins Community Sailing Center is a national award-winning sailing and kayaking school located in the beautiful Ventura harbor.
+The Leo Robbins Community Sailing Center is a national award-winning sailing and kayaking school located at the edge of Marina Park, bordering beautiful Ventura Harbor.
 The Center also runs youth courses year-round.

-A state-of-the-art facility featuring a 50 meter competition pool, 25 meter recreation pool, activity pool, and 2 water slides.
+A state-of-the-art facility featuring a 50-meter competition pool, 25-meter recreation pool, activity pool, and two super water slides.
 Offering various swim camps and facilities for pool parties.

 Golfing: Miniature and Other

 Providing all-ages entertainment with miniature golf, go-karts & bumper boats.

 Offering PGA Junior Camps, welcoming kids ages 6-16 and of all ability levels to learn to play golf in a safe and supportive environment.

 An award-winning parkland style, 18-hole golf course in Ventura, best for more experienced youth golfers.

 Bowling alley offering party packages, rental & family-friendly fun.

 This spacious, well-lit rink is your best choice for having a memorable, fun skating experience.
 You won’t need to get a sitter before heading to this club.
 Kids are more than welcome at this family-friendly establishment. birthday parties, skating lessons, a skate shop, and an arcade-friendly snack bar.